 Healthy Twix Bars with Date Caramel

 These healthy Twix bars have a shortbread-style base, a thick layer of naturally sweet date caramel, and a rich dark chocolate topping.
-They’re inspired by the classic candy bar but made with simple, wholesome ingredients and no refined sugar.
+They’re inspired by the classic candy bar but made with simple, wholesome ingredients – no corn syrup and no refined sugar.

 ⏱️ Prep Time: 20 minutes